Let’s be honest. Most people don’t like to be on the receiving end of a “checking in” message from someone they work with.

 Scenario #1: When you need a status update

-In these cases, it’s best to have both parties involved agree upon a set check-in date and time.
+However, in these cases, it’s best to have both parties involved agree upon a set check-in date and time.

 Scenario #2: When the other person’s workload suddenly increases

-Alternatively, let’s say your company just introduced a new piece of software into the equation — such as a new team collaboration app.
+For example, let’s say your company just introduced a new piece of software into the equation — such as a new team collaboration app.

 If you notice an employee struggling to integrate the software into their workflow, you might want to set aside some time to provide additional support.